 - First hour free, with €1 for two hours, €2 for three hours, €4 for four hours, and €4 for every hour thereafter.

-Accommodation prices in Vienna aren’t too bad.
+Accommodation prices in Vienna are average.
 Hostels are surprisingly affordable and there are a good number of budget hotels.
 Airbnb is also popular in the city, so that’s a good option if you want a little more space and privacy.

 The Best-Rated Hostels in Vienna: